rackerlabs/support-how-to/content/cloud-servers/check-network-connectivity-on-a-linux-server.md

     Nmap done: 1 IP address (1 host up) scanned in 0.61 seconds

-If you try all these method and still cannot reach the server, see [Troubleshoot a downed Linux cloud server](https://support.rackspace.com/how-to/troubleshoot-a-downed-linux-cloud-server) for more steps.
+If you try all of these methods and still cannot reach the server, see [Troubleshoot a downed Linux cloud server](https://support.rackspace.com/how-to/troubleshoot-a-downed-linux-cloud-server) for more steps.